lorenarms/SNHU_CS_370_Emerging_Trends_in_CS/README.md

 <div>
     <img src="https://github.com/lorenarms/SNHU_CS_370_Emerging_Trends_in_CS/blob/main/images/solved.png" atl="[start]" style="width:200px;height:200px;">
 </div>
 <p>The pirate treasure hunt game was a fun project to work on.
-This involved developing a Q-learning algorithm with a neural network to find the shortest path to the "treasure" before the pirate got there.
+This involved developing a Q-learning algorithm with a neural network to find the shortest path to the "treasure".
+The "pirate" agent starts at the upper left corner of the maze, with the "treasure" in the lower right.
 The project was run in python with Keras, and the starting and ending grids can be seen below.
 For more information about what this problem entails check out<a href="https://gotensor.com/2019/10/02/q-learning-an-introduction-through-a-simple-table-based-implementation-with-learning-rate-discount-factor-and-exploration/" target="_blank"> this article</a> about it.
 My solution can be found in the link above.</p>
 <table>
     <tr>
         <th>Start</th>